 - IGC PhD Students are required to engage in submitting externally competitive research proposals.
 Proposals should be submitted to a competitive request for proposals (RFP) and should emphasize some clear aspect(s) of the IGC IGEP.
 There is no minimum financial award size, but students only pursuing small awards (e.g., < $1,000) are encouraged to submit multiple proposals so that funds can contribute in a meaningful way to your graduate development.
 In cases where restrictions allow only a faculty mentor to serve as the PI on the proposal, students should do the majority of the proposal development and the faculty mentor should attest to this in writing.
 Internal (VT) grant opportunities and travel grants do not count towards this requirement.
 Students do not have to successfully receive funding to fulfill this requirement.

-- Attend IGC workshops each year on topics such as policy, communication, and/or analytical skills for integrating and interpreting large amounts of data from diverse fields
+- Attend IGC workshops on topics such as policy, communication, and/or analytical skills for integrating and interpreting large amounts of data from diverse fields

-- Host a seminar speaker relevant to the IGC IGEP in any seminar series (EEB, FREC, ENT, etc.) -OR- Serve on the IGC seminar committee responsible for hosting 1-2 major seminar speakers per year.
+- During their tenure in the program, host a seminar speaker relevant to the IGC IGEP in any seminar series (EEB, FREC, ENT, etc.) -OR- Serve on the IGC seminar committee responsible for hosting 1-2 major seminar speakers per year.